Musiker15/Snippets/ESX_Weapon_Category_Ammunition_FIX.md

 ## Description
-* You can now have more pistols or rifles than only one with seperate ammunition
+* You can now have more pistols or rifles than only one
+* Seperate Ammunition with each weapon

 **IMPORTANT**
 * This is only tested with ESX 1.9.3